Join the Global Breast Cancer Movement

 Cancer that has spread to the lymph nodes.
 See Lymph Node Status.

-Breast lump or abnormality that cannot be felt but that can be seen on an imaging test (such as a mammogram).
+Describes a breast lump or abnormal area that cannot be felt but can be seen on an imaging test (such as a mammogram).

 Nucleus

 The part a cell that contains the genetic material DNA.
-Nucleui is the plural of nucleus.
+Nuclei is the plural of nucleus.

 Top of Document